 High-Performance Targeted Sequencing Solution for Infectious Disease Research and Surveillance

 CleanPlex Custom NGS Panels offer excellent performance and high level of customization to help you build smarter NGS assays.
-To create a custom panel for infectious disease research and surveillance, schedule a free consultation below.
+To create a custom panel for infectious disease testing, research and surveillance, schedule a free consultation below.